verdyr/docker_build/README.md

 Dev with Nginx (1.14.1 is used, CVEs list) https://www.cvedetails.com/product/17956/Nginx-Nginx.html?vendor_id=10048

-Prepare cert and key and ca.cert in advance and put them to the /etc/nginx/ in docker image
+Prepare cert and key and ca.cert in advance and ADD them to the /etc/nginx/ during docker image build

 deployments.app